2014 Seattle Seahawks season: Week 15: vs. San Francisco 49ers

 With the win, not only did the Seahawks knock the 49ers out of the playoffs, but they also swept the 49ers for the first time since 2007.

 Week 16: at Arizona Cardinals

 With this win, the Seahawks completed a comeback against the Cardinals they started in week 12 from 3 games back in the division with 6 to play.
 They also swept the Cardinals for the first time since 2010.

 Week 17: vs. St. Louis Rams

-With this win, Seattle clinched the NFC West, a first round bye, and home field advantage throughout the playoffs for the second consecutive season.
+With this win, Seattle clinched the NFC West, a first-round bye, and home-field advantage throughout the NFC playoffs for the second consecutive season.

 Postseason

 Seattle entered the postseason as the #1 seed in the NFC.

 NFC Divisional Playoff: vs. #4 Carolina Panthers

-The Seahawks defeated the Panthers 31-17, becoming the first defending Super Bowl champion to win a playoff game since the 2005 Patriots, and advanced to their second consecutive NFC Championship game.
-They hosted the Green Bay Packers, who defeated the Dallas Cowboys 26-21.
+The Seahawks defeated the Panthers 31–17, becoming the first defending Super Bowl champion to win a playoff game since the 2005 Patriots, and advanced to their second consecutive NFC Championship Game.